Kangaroo Australia’s Iconic Hopping Marvels

 Photo: Female kangaroo pouch

-Kangaroo Habitat Where Do Kangaroos Live?
+Kangaroo Habitat Where Do Live?

 Grey Kangaroo hopping through the Australian Outback